narfman0/GDXWorld/README.md

 ### Circle
 See Polygon above, but this time in circles

+### Background
+Background mode is the interface through which the user may put down images that do not get loaded into the physics world upon level load.
+It is up to the user to render these, and a reference GDXRenderer is included for using backgrounds faster.

+Background support parallax scrolling http://en.wikipedia.org/wiki/Parallax_scrolling.
+This is handled primarily through the "depth" attribute.
+This attribute will scale the texture in size and will offset it linearly according to camera position.
+A depth of 0 is on the camera (and this invalid/never visible), 0-1 is the foreground up to the physics plane, 1 is the physics plane a.k.a. midground, and greater than 1 means the object is being drawn in the background.
+The reference implementation code for offsetting according to depth is the following line: xy.sub(camera.position.x, camera.position.y).div(scale)

 ### NPC
 NPC editor defines what we view as "keys" to other properties.
 After naming said npc, the behavior could be used as a reference to the a.i. (in my case